B-Mohammed2/canvas/README.md

 - [Live link for the web app](#Live-link-for-the-web-app)

 ## Introduction
 This is a simple responsive Drawing website on Canvas built using HTML, CSS, and JavaScript.
 The website allows you to draw any picture or design using a mouse and touch screen.
 I added a color pallet and line width to change the color and the width of your line as desired. besides doodling, I have added some geometric shape buttons such as ( rectangles, circles, triangles, and straight lines) to help you with your plans.
 All the shapes react with the color pallet and line width to have various options.
-Moreover, I have added a few more buttons such as ( clear canvas, undo, redo and eraser) to help you fix any mistakes during your drawing.
-Once you have finished your project you can save it automatically on your device as a picture.
+Additionally, other buttons such as (clear canvas, undo, and redo) were added to assist the user to fix any mistakes during drawing.
+Once the user finished the work, it can be saved automatically on the device as a picture.

 ## Who can use it
 The Website was created to be as simple as it can be to serve the maximum amount of users and the recommended age is 4+.